 At last year's IFA, Huawei presented two new smartphones, the Nova and Nova Plus, in addition to the 8.1-inch MediaPad M3 tablet with Harmon / Kardon stereo speakers.
 Given that it launched two mid-range smartphones at IFA last year, and it already came out with the P10 flagship in February, it's not likely that we'll see a high-end smartphone from Huawei at IFA 2017 - but we may see some lower-end phones or a tablet this time around.

 HTC has six to seven smartphones planned for 2017, of which three are accounted for already: the HTC U Play, HTC U Ultra and the HTC U11.
 Given that the flagship and mid-range have been covered already this year, we may see some more affordable offerings from HTC at IFA 2017.
-At last year's IFA the company introduced the mid-range HTC One A9s, which looked very similar to the iPhone 6S.
+At last year's IFA, the company introduced the mid-range HTC One A9s, which looked very similar to the iPhone 6S.
 Perhaps we'll get another stylish addition to the lineup, or even a Vive-branded smartphone.
+There are even rumors of a mini version of the HTC U11 flagship called the HTC U11 Life (codenamed Ocean Life).

 So what do you want to see this year at IFA?
 Let us know in the comments below.